hayderctee/live-installer/README.md

 # live-installer
-A live installer for the Uruk GNU/Linux
+A live installer for Uruk GNU/Linux